criticalmash/midden/README.md

 The midden function also has a suite of unit tests. ```mocha test/*-spec.js```

 There is also a gulp file for generating client-side assets and integration testing. ``gulp default`` will spin up a server on port 8000.
+There, you can demo midden.

 # License
 © 2016 John O'Donnell (Critical Mash Inc.) Released under the [MIT license](LICENSE).